overtone1000/uDAQC/Documentation/Development To-Do.md

 # **Development Tasks**

 ## In Progress Notes
+### Decimation
+The new strategy is to send data of varying temporal resolution to the web client on demand for chart rendering.
+This is detailed in changes to "Architecture.md"

 ## Device
 * Convert to saving only hashed password once ESP8266 Arduino library v2.6.0 is released